in collaboration with

-NASPGHAN designates this educational activity for a maximum of 1.25 AMA PRA Category 1 Credit™.
+NASPGHAN designates this enduring material for a maximum of 1.25 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.
 Completion of this CME activity involves the viewing of the slide set completing the activity posttest with a 60% minimum passing score and evaluation questions.

 All faculty/speakers, planners, abstract reviewers, moderators, authors, coauthors, and administrative staff participating in the continuing medical education programs sponsored by NASPGHAN and NASPGHAN Foundation, are expected to disclose to the program audience any/all relevant financial relationships related to the content of their presentation(s).
 Accordingly, the staff at NASPGHAN and NASPGHAN Foundation has reported no financial relationships with any commercial interests related to the content of this educational activity.

 • None of the staff, faculty or reviewers have anything to disclose.

 In accordance with ACCME Standards for Commercial Support of CME, NASPGHAN and NASPGHAN Foundation implemented mechanisms to identify and resolve conflicts of interest for all individuals in a position to control content of this CME activity.
 To resolve identified conflicts of interest, the educational content was peer-reviewed by a physician member of the NASPGHAN Review Committee who has nothing to disclose.
 The resulting certified activity was found to provide educational content that is current, evidence-based, and commercially balanced.

 DISCLOSURE OF UNLABLED OR INVESTIGATIONAL DRUGS